Written by Stephen C. Marcy © June 2019 / Revisions April 2020, May 2022

 Hence, what White really wants is for Leighton to give him permission to side-step Leighton’s logical and moral critiques.
 White needs permission to maintain the “dimension,” that is, the incoherence, inconsistency and contradiction that White’s theistic determinism creates.
 The survival of White’s theistic determinism depends upon Leighton not ‘flattening it out” with the leveling effects of his logical and moral critiques that are devastating to White’s position.
 Since White’s theistic determinism is an integral and non-negotiable element of his theology and soteriology, he needs Leighton to leave it alone – to not “flatten it out” – that is, to not dismantle it by logical and moral analysis.
 It is the Calvinist’s deterministic definition of divine sovereignty that is the capstone of their Calvinism.
-This determinism is what creates the incoherencies and contradictions within Calvinism, and White does not want philosophers and theologians like Leighton messing around with it by “flattening it out,” which is a euphemism for “critiquing my position logically and morally.”
+This determinism is what creates the incoherencies and contradictions within Calvinism, and White does not want philosophers and theologians like Leighton messing around with it.
+Therefore, “flattening it out” is merely a euphemism for “critiquing my position logically and morally.”
 White knows that philosophical and moral critiques are devastating to his theology.
 Therefore, White wants Leighton to back-off on his logical and moral scrutiny.
 White wants Leighton to just ignore this “dimension” of incoherence integral to Calvinism and allow the “dimension” of interpretive incoherence, inconsistency and contradiction to go on undisturbed.
 White wants these to be left alone so they can remain an acceptable part of his exegeses, interpretations and ultimately his hermeneutic.
 As a Calvinist, White must maintain his hermeneutic of incoherence.
 But to accommodate the Calvinist’s demand not to probe into the logical and moral incoherence of their Calvinism is precisely what the non-Calvinist should not do.
-The non-Calvinist needs press this hermeneutical issue with the Calvinist and insist on a hermeneutic of coherence.
+The non-Calvinist needs to press this hermeneutical issue with the Calvinist and insist on a hermeneutic of coherence.